 Hernando is a somewhat small town located in the state of Florida.
 With a population of 8,944 people and three constituent neighborhoods, Hernando is the 210th largest community in Florida.

 Hernando is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Hernando is a somewhat ethnically-diverse town.
 The people who call Hernando home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hernando residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hernando include Irish, English, Italian, and French .
+The greatest number of Hernando residents report their race to be White, followed by Asian.
+Important ancestries of people in Hernando include German, Irish, English, Italian, and French.

 The most common language spoken in Hernando is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Vietnamese.